Sanskrit Name: Hamsasana/Hansasana (हंसासन)

 Benefits Of Swan Pose:

-- Hamsasana strengthens the muscles of the hands and feet and decreases the neck obesity
+- Hamsasana strengthens the muscles of the hands and feet and decreases neck obesity with regular practice

-- By doing this seat, there is a lot of shine on the face and skin
+- By doing this strenuous nature yoga, there is a lot of shine on the face and skin

 - With the practice of Hamsasana yoga, arms, shoulder, etc. become strong